yhy6f/pet_finder/README.md

     document.body.appendChild(myScriptTag);

-## Passing in access tokens for API calls and refreshing them
+## Using and refreshing access tokens for API calls
 The petfinder API requires you to pass in access tokens to make API calls.
 The example code is a curl request:

     curl -H "Authorization: Bearer {YOUR_ACCESS_TOKEN}" GET https://api.petfinder.com/v2/{CATEGORY}/{ACTION}?{parameter_1}={value_1}&{parameter_2}={value_2}